 Authors: Michael Harney

-It is shown that by introducing two static magnetic fields into the same iron core which drives the core into its saturation region, that the non‐linear response of the core intermodulates the magnetic fields and produces gamma rays.
-This is consistent with the Wave Structure of Matter model which shows that a static magnetic field is a free‐space wave with a Compton wavelength equal to that of the electron.
-The intermodulation of these free‐space waves produces sum and difference products, generating gamma rays in the energy range that is measurable by a common Geiger counter.
+It is shown that by introducing two static magnetic fields into the same iron core which drives the core into its saturation region, the magnetic fields entangle and the non-linear response of the core inter-modulates the magnetic fields and produces gamma rays.
+This is consistent with the current models of quantum entanglement and the Wave Structure of Matter model which shows that a static magnetic field is a free-space wave with a Compton wavelength equal to that of the electron.
+The inter-modulation of these free-space waves produces sum and difference products, generating gamma rays in the energy range that is measurable by a common Geiger counter.
+The experiment demonstrates a possibility for the use of magnetic fields in entanglement and information transfer.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.